ExaWorks/job-api-spec/specification.md

 ##### Exceptions

 - `InvalidJobException`:
     Thrown if the job specification cannot be understood.

+    This exception
-This exception is fatal in that submitting another job with the exact same details will also fail with an `InvalidJobException`.
-In principle, the underlying implementation/LRM is the entity ultimately responsible for interpreting a specification and reporting any errors associated with it.
+    is fatal in that submitting another job with the exact same details will also fail with an `InvalidJobException`.
+In principle, the underlying implementation/LRM is ultimately responsible
+    for interpreting a specification and reporting any errors associated with it.
 However, in many cases, this reporting may come after a significant delay.
-In the interest of failing fast, library implementations should make an effort of validating specifications early and throwing this exception as soon as possible if that validation fails.
+In the interest of failing fast, library implementations should make an effort to validate specifications early and throw this exception as soon as possible if that validation fails.

 - `SubmitException`:
     Thrown if the request cannot be sent to the underlying implementation.
 Unlike `InvalidJobException`, this exception can
     occur for reasons that are transient.